prbeegala/AzurePaaSAnywhere/README.md

 ![CreateWebApp2](.images/CreateWebAppinCustomLocation2.png)
 ![CreateWebApp2](.images/webapprunning.png)

-## Appendix : Open the ports in firewall router
+## Open the ports in firewall router

 PORT FORWARDING
 The screen shot is from my router settings where I did the port forwarding.
 Your routers port forwarding page might look different.